Double group

-The concept of a double group was introduced by Hans Bethe for the quantitative treatment of magnetochemistry of complexes of ions like Ti3+, that have a single unpaired electron in the metal ion's valence electron shell and to complexes of ions like Cu2+ which have a single "vacancy" in the valence shell.
+The concept of a double group was introduced by Hans Bethe for the quantitative treatment of magnetochemistry.
+Because the fermions' phase changes with 360-degree rotation, enhanced symmetry groups that describe band degeneracy and topological properties of magnonic systems are needed, which depend not only on geometric rotation, but on the corresponding fermionic phase factor in representations (for the related mathematical concept, see the formal definition).
+They were introduced for studying complexes of ions that have a single unpaired electron in the metal ion's valence electron shell, like Ti3+, and complexes of ions that have a single "vacancy" in the valence shell, like Cu2+.